 If you’re a business owner or key employee looking to update existing systems or purchase new ones, you might be confused by all the choices.
-Which is why we’ve identified the top 4 attributes and 1 main drawback of Windows 7, Windows 8, and Windows 8.1.
+This is why we’ve identified the top four attributes and one main drawback of Windows 7, 8, and 8.1.
 Armed with this kind of information, and with a trusted IT advisor by your side, you can make the best decision for your company.

 Major Drawback: If you already have Windows 7, it’s fine for the time being.
-But the Home version of Windows 7 will no longer be for sale after October 2014, while Professional versions will remain on the market until August 2015.
-Meanwhile, mainstream support for it will end in January 2015, with extended support lasting through 2020.
-Another repeat of the protracted Windows XP end-of-life scenario is possible — not to mention compatibility problems that will pop up as new software is written to the standards of newer operating systems.
+But the Home version of Windows 7 will no longer be for sale after Oct.
+2014, while Professional versions will remain on the market until Aug.
+2015.
+Meanwhile, mainstream support for it will end in Jan.
+2015, with extended support lasting through 2020.
+Another repeat of the protracted Windows XP end-of-life scenario is possible—not to mention compatibility problems that will pop up as new software is written to the standards of newer operating systems.

 1) Improved boot time and overall performance.
 Windows 8 machines typically take only 10-15 seconds to boot up, and the OS combines hibernation and shutdown modes into one hybrid mode that allows for quick start-up, too.